kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  3.md

 Browse to 'C:\temp\PSADT\SupportFiles' and edit the file 'Uploadlogstoazure_autopilot.ps1' with an editor of your choice.

-Make the folloowing small changes on these lines :
+Make the following small changes on these lines :

-1) On line 5, set the StorageAccountName to the containername we created in the azure portal
+1) On line 5, set the StorageAccountName to the StorageAccountName we created in the azure portal
 2) On line 6, replace the content of the storSAS variable with your "Write" SAS-key
 3) On line 7, provide the name of the blob-container we created in our preparation step using the storage explorer tool.